TedHusted/awake/awake.md/awake.md

 Rhea: I still can’t believe that they just slaughter everyone.
 Don’t they have a conscience or moral code?

 Phoebe: To the bots, biological beings are just pests infesting a desirable planet. — A planet with buildings, roads, and satellites that they can use to perfect themselves.
-They keep some people alive long enough to learn how things work, but, yes, ultimately, all of the biological beings are killed, and only the bots remain.
+They keep some people alive long enough to learn how things work.
+Sometimes, the bots morph their appearance and literally replace someone.
+But, yes, ultimately, all of the biological beings are killed, and only the bots remain.
 So far, they have replaced only Anunnaki worlds, but Elysium is the next closest colony to Altair.

 Iapetus: For now, all we can do is hope for the best and prepare for the worst.